 Paddles for the Solo Canoeist

-Anyone dealing with aches, pains or injuries will find the double-bladed paddle easier on their shoulders.
+If you deal with aches, pains or injuries will find the double-blade paddle easier on your shoulders.
+There’s no need to switch sides of the boat as you paddle.

 Why Use a Solo Canoe Paddle Instead of a Kayak Paddle?